Study Mechanical Engineering – A Comprehensive Subject Guide

 Topics for Mechanical Engineering Dissertation

-Below, we present a diverse array of research areas, each offering an opportunity to delve into the complexities of mechanical engineering and make a significant contribution to its advancement:
+Below, we present a diverse array of research areas, each offering an opportunity to look into the complexities of mechanical engineering and make a significant contribution to its advancement:

 1. Finite Element Analysis of Mechanical Components: Analyse stress, deformation, and fatigue of mechanical components using finite element analysis (FEA) and propose design improvements.